 Logits (N, C) |

-Binary matrix (N, C) , floats 0.0 or 1.0 |
+Binary matrix (N, C), floats 0.0 or 1.0 |

 The relationship between the final activation function (like Sigmoid or Softmax) and the loss function is important.
-PyTorch's preferred loss functions for classification (nn.BCEWithLogitsLoss
+PyTorch's preferred loss functions for classification (nn.BCEWithLogitsLoss and nn.CrossEntropyLoss) often incorporate the activation step for numerical stability and efficiency.

 Common pathways for model outputs, activations (if separate), and loss functions in TensorFlow/Keras versus PyTorch for binary and multi-class classification.
 Note PyTorch's recommended direct use of logits with specific loss functions.